aachrisg/julia_embed/README.md

 # julia_embed
 A simple standalone system for exporting c++ functions so that they can be called from Julia.
 Does NOT require the Julia SDK.

+The main reason I wrote this was to be able to test c++ code in an interactive notebook-type interface combined with lots of visualization capabilities.

 These standalone files implement a simple system for exporting functions from c++ so that they can be called from Julia.
 It includes an interactive load/unload ability so that you can recompile your code and load new versions while debugging.